-Ductile iron lasts at least 50 – 100% longer than weathering steel.
+When ductile iron poles’ corrosion resistance is tested, it lasts at least 50–100% longer than weathering steel.

 When ductile iron is exposed to oxygen, it forms an oxide layer that protects the metal from further corrosion.
 This concept is similar to how copper and aluminum conductors behave.
 For example, the green exterior of the Statue of Liberty is a patina that is formed during oxidation, which protects the statue from further corrosion.